-Outdated processes and ‘pointless’ admin tasks are eating up more than a third of office workers’ daily time, a new global study has revealed.
+Outdated processes and ‘pointless’ admin tasks are eating up more than a third of office workers’ daily time, a new global study commissioned by Webexpenses has revealed.

 That equates to around 76 working days being lost during an average 48-week year, assuming employees take four weeks of annual leave.

-The global study, involving a survey of more than 5,000 office-based employees, identified outdated tech and unnecessary meetings as being the main time wasters.
-The findings reveal an average working day which includes:
+The global study, involving a survey of more than 5,000 office workers, identified outdated tech and unnecessary meetings as being the main time wasters.
+The findings reveal an average working day that includes:

 - 42 minutes spent on needless admin tasks